ImagingDataCommons/idc-sm-annotations-conversion/README.md

 in this package.
 Specifically, access to the following resources is required:

 - Project `idc-etl-processing`
-- Bucket `tcia-nuclei-seg`, which contains the original (CSV format) segmentations.
 - Bucket `public-datasets-idc`, the public bucket containing DICOM-format whole slide images.
 - Bucket `idc-annotation-conversion-outputs`, or any other bucket specified as the output bucket, if any.

+Depending on the conversion process that you are running, you may also need access to:

+- Bucket `tcia-nuclei-seg`, which contains the original (CSV format) segmentations for the `pan_cancer_nuclei_seg` conversion process.
+- Project `idc-external-031` and bucket `rms_annotation_test_oct_2023`, which contains the
+  original (XML format) annotations for the `rms` conversion process.

 If you are using an IDC cloud VM, this should be handled automatically for you.
 Otherwise, you should run: